rwhogg/what-the-hex/README.md

 * macOS (Can't test this at the moment, but no reason to believe it will be an issue)

-Tier 3 (Works With Significant Issues)

-* Desktop HTML5 (Currently works on Firefox and Edge.
-It works on Brave, but only with Shields Down.
-The alignment is currently all wrong.)

 Tier 4 (Might work if compiled from source, but no promises)